sooda/rotuli/design.rst

 - source/whatever/path/here/thing.rst -> compiled to .../thing/index.html
 - source/foo.{anything else than supported markup} is an error
 - static/path/here/any.thing copied as-is, simply a cp -r (TODO thumbnails? separate tool to generate? not in source repo)
+- or merged source and static for more pure structure
 - templates/ for those non-displayable things used for rendering